Evidence for 3XMM J185246.6+003317 as a massive magnetar with a low magnetic field: Model description and parameter estimation

 The spacetime outside the star is well-described by the Schwarzschild metric, i.e., we neglect rotational effects, as the source is a slow rotator.
 We also make use of the spectral tables for models of magnetic NS atmospheres calculated by \cite{HO20071432,Ho_2008} and \cite{10.1111/j.1365-2966.2007.11663.x}, which have been made public and implemented in the \textsc{XSPEC} package \citep[see][]{1996ASPC..101...17A,2009Natur.462...71H,ho_2013}.
 These neutron star atmosphere models were obtained using the most up-to-date equation of state (EOS) and opacity results for a partially ionized, strongly magnetized hydrogen or mid-Z element plasma (e.g., carbon, oxygen, and neon).
-The associated spectra come from the solution to the coupled radiative transfer equations for the two photon polarization modes in a magnetized medium.
+The associated spectra come from the solution to the coupled radiative transfer equations for the two-photon polarization modes in a magnetized medium.
 The atmosphere is assumed to be in radiative and hydrostatic equilibrium.
 The atmosphere models depend on the NS surface temperature, the NS surface magnetic field strength $B$ and its inclination relative to the radial direction.
 Moreover, there is a dependence on the NS surface gravity $g = (1+z_g)GM/R^2$, where the gravitational redshift is $1+z_g = 1/\sqrt{1-2GM/Rc^2}$.
 More precisely, the tables used for the spectra of the neutron star atmospheres were calculated using discrete magnetic fields: $[10^{10},~10^{11},~10^{12}, ~3.0\times10^{13}]$~G (\texttt{nsmaxg}, for an H atmosphere), and $[10^{12}$, $10^{13}]$~G (\texttt{nsmaxg}, for a C atmosphere).
 For low magnetic fields ($B\leq 10^{10}$~G), one can use \texttt{nsx} for a non-magnetic atmosphere (H, He, and Ca).
+Even though we are working with a magnetar, analysis taking into account $P$ and ${\dot P}$ suggest that 3XMM~J1852+0033 is a low-B one \citep{2014ApJ...781L..17R}.
+In addition, 3XMM~J1852+0033's proximity to SNR Kes 79 could allow magnetic-field burying due to supernova debris; the age of the SNR Kes 79 [estimated between 4.4 and 6.7\,kyr \citep[see, e.g.,][]{2016ApJ...831..192Z,2022ApJ...928...89H}] and its proximity also suggest that 3XMM~J1852+0033's surface burial is recent enough so field re-emergence is still an ongoing process.
+All the above means that NS atmosphere tables with subcritical $B$s are reasonable.
 The tables also depend on discrete values of the surface gravity $g$.
 For a C atmosphere, we adopted $\log_{10}(g ~[\rm{cm/s^2}])=[13.6-15.3]$, and for a H atmosphere, $\log_{10}(g~[\rm{cm/s^2}])=[13.6-15]$.
 To be able to consider continuous values of the model parameters in the Bayesian analysis, the model emission has been interpolated using the tabulated emission values.
-Further details about the atmosphere models for NSs are given in Appendix \ref{ap:Atm}.
+Further details about the atmosphere models for NSs are given in \ref{ap:Atm}.

 We used the Markov Chain Monte Carlo (MCMC) method to determine the set of parameters $\bar{\theta}_i$ that best describes the 3XMM~J1852+0033 light curves.
 For the case of three spots, which is the maximum number of spots we considered in the modelling, they are